rupeshtiwari/rupeshtiwari.github.io/_posts/2021-08-21-the-big-picture-of-azure-storage.md

 ## Accessible

-Azure CLI, Azure storage Explorer, Azure portal, AZ copy, Powershell and program everyone can use REST api to access all data.
+Azure CLI, Azure storage Explorer, Azure portal, AZ copy, Powershell and program everyone can use **REST API** to access all data.
 All of the data are exposed to REST endpoint.

 ## Security

 You can limit who can access your data.
-You can encrypt by your own encryption keys for blob and file services by uploading on Azure Key Vault.
+You can encrypt by your own encryption keys for **blobs and files** services by uploading on Azure Key Vault.
+By default Microsoft put all data encrypted at rest.

 ## Durable and highly available